Women Veterans Health Care

-You may be considered a Veteran if you served on active duty in the armed forces of the United States and was discharged or released under conditions other than dishonorable.
+You may be considered a Veteran If you served on active duty in the armed forces of the United States and was discharged or released under conditions other than dishonorable.
 You do not need to have wartime or combat experience to be considered a Veteran.

 Simply call 1-855-VA-Women (1-855-829-6636) to be connected with a Women Veterans Call Center representative.
-The hours of operation are Monday through Friday 8:00 a.m. to 10:00 p.m.
+Hours of operation are Monday through Friday 8:00 a.m. to 10:00 p.m.
 ET and Saturday, 8:00 a.m. to 6:30 p.m.
 ET.

 No. The telephone number is a free service.